Lake Arts Project

 In the summer of 2005, Ms. Miller was invited to dance for inagural season of the Trey McIntyre Project, performing in such places as Vail International Dance Festival and Jacob's Pillow Dance Festival.

-Ms. Miller is currently on faculty at the Milwaukee Ballet School & Academy, and formerly on the faculties of Danceworks in Milwaukee, Dance Arts Center in Racine, and Steps of Grace in Brookfield.
-For the past 20 summers, Ms Miller has had the honor to be invited back to teach at Central Pennsylvania Youth Ballet, and for Point Park University's International Summer Dance.
+Ms. Miller is currently Ballet Master for Minnesota Ballet and on the faculty of School of Minnesota Ballet.
+Until recently, she was on the faculty of the Milwaukee Ballet School & Academy, as well as Danceworks in Milwaukee, Dance Arts Center in Racine, and Steps of Grace in Brookfield.
+For the past 20+ summers, Ms Miller has had the honor to be invited back to teach at Central Pennsylvania Youth Ballet, and for Point Park University's International Summer Dance.
 Ms. Miller is an established private coach, working with pre-professional dancers of all ages and levels including Youth America Grand Prix performers, ballroom dancers, gymnasts and irish step dancers.

 As a choreographer, Ms. Miller has created works for Milwaukee Ballet, Milwaukee Ballet II, Central PA Youth Ballet, Point Park University's International Summer Dance, Dance Arts Center and Erie Dance Conservatory.
 She received the Monticello award for emerging choreographers.